SumitGohil17/TextPilot/README.md

 ## Usage

 1. Open any website with a textbox (e.g., Google, Gmail, or any Text Box).
-2. Start typing, and TextPiolate will provide intelligent suggestions based on your input.
+2. Start typing, and TextPilot will provide intelligent suggestions based on your input.
 3. Click on the suggestion or use the keyboard shortcut to insert the text.

 ## Technologies Used